alburezg/rsocsim_workshop_paa/README.md

 the functions currently available and work in progress.

 We are working on preparing extended vignettes with exercises and examples for using `rsocsim`.
 Follow us on twitter for updates.
-Pleas also get in touch if you’d like to use `rsocsim` for your work; we want to hear from you!
+Please also get in touch if you’d like to use `rsocsim` for your work; we want to hear from you!